SublimeText/LaTeXTools/README.markdown

 This deletes all temporary files from a previous build (the PDF file is kept).
 Subfolders are traversed recursively.

 Two settings allow you to fine-tune the behavior of this command. `temp_files_exts` allows you to specify which file extensions should be considered temporary, and hence deleted. `temp_files_ignored_folders` allows you to specify folders that should not be traversed.
 A good example are `.git` folders, for people who use git for version control.

+**NOTE**: If you use any of the special values with the output directory or auxiliary directory feature, the above is ignored, and the entire directory is simply deleted.
+If you are using the auxiliary directory feature *without* using an output directory, the auxiliary directory will be cleared and the normal process will be run.

 ### Automatically hide build panel after build finished ###